Everything about carpet backing

 However, rubber latex has two major disadvantages:

 - It can not breathe.
-Thus, rubber latex carpets trap large amounts of moisture between the carpet and the floor, which then causes moisture and discolouration.
+Thus, rubber latex carpets trap large amounts of moisture between the carpet and the floor, which then causes moisture and discoloration.

-- The rubber milk sticks to the floor.
+- The rubber sticks to the floor.
 The latter is sticky dirt that stays on the laminate or vinyl and is difficult to remove because you run the risk of scratching.
+Always clean the floor before putting down a new carpet and make sure it dries properly before spreading your rubber pad or rubber backed carpet.

-Do rugs with rubber backing may ruin your expensive basement?
+Do rugs with rubber backing ruin your expensive floors?

 Rugs with synthetic rubber backing are not suitable for your expensive floors.
 But natural rubber is a safer option.